 Density, base.
 See "base density."

 Detached lockout.
-In the Ogden Valley Destination and Recreation Resort Zone, the term "detached lockout" means a detached sleeping room (or multiple rooms) on the same lot with single-, two-, three-, four-, multi-family dwellings, condominiums, condominium rental apartments (condo-tel), private residence clubs, townhomes, residential facilities, timeshare/fractional ownership units, hotels, accessory dwelling units, and all or any portion of any other residential use, with separate or common access and toilet facilities but no cooking facilities except a hotplate and/or a microwave, which may be rented independently of the main unit for nightly rental by locking access.
-A detached lockout is accessory to the main use and shall not be sold independently from the main unit.
-Unless specifically addressed in the development agreement for the specific Ogden Valley Destination and [Recreation] Resort Zone, a detached lockout shall be considered one-third of a dwelling unit when figuring density on a parcel of land.
+See "lockout, detached."

 Development.
 The term "development" means all structures and other modifications of the natural landscape above and below ground or water, on a particular site; the division of land into one or more parcels, the construction, reconstruction, conversion, structural alteration, relocation or enlargement of any structure; any mining, excavation, landfill or land disturbance; and any use or extension of the use of land.